solana-mobile/mobile-wallet-adapter/spec/spec.md

 ##### Description

 This method allows the dapp endpoint to request authorization from the wallet endpoint for access to [privileged methods](#privileged-methods).
 On success, it returns an `auth_token` providing access to privileged methods, along with addresses for all authorized accounts.
 It may also return a URI suitable for future use as an [endpoint-specific URI](#endpoint-specific-uris).
+After a successful call to `authorize`, the current session will be placed into an authorized state, with privileges associated with the returned `auth_token`.
+On failure, the current session with be placed into the unauthorized state.

 The returned `auth_token` is an opaque string with meaning only to the wallet endpoint which created it.
 It is recommended that the wallet endpoint include a mechanism to authenticate the contents of auth tokens it issues (for e.g., with an HMAC, or by encryption with a secret symmetric key).

-The lifetime of the returned `auth_token` is not defined.
-If a privileged method returns `ERROR_REAUTHORIZE`, the dapp endpoint should call the [`reauthorize`](#reauthorize) method to renew the token.
+This `auth_token` may be used to [`reauthorize`](#reauthorize) future sessions between these dapp and wallet endpoints.

 Dapp endpoints should make every effort possible to [verify the authenticity](#dapp-identity-verification) of the presented identity.
 While the `uri` parameter is optional, it is strongly recommended - without it, the wallet endpoint may not be able to verify the authenticity of the dapp.